-The Istrian white truffle Tuber Magnatum Pico is one of the most renowned inthe world, and gourmets and culinary connoisseurs are increasingly attracted by black truffles as well.
+The Istrian white truffle Tuber Magnatum Pico is one of the most renowned in the world, and gourmets and culinary connoisseurs are increasingly attracted by this amazing truffle.

 It is themost exclusive edible truffle in the world.Magnatum Pico connects with roots of poplar, willow, hazel, oak and hazel trees and the time of its harvest is very short – from October to December.